jzumbrink/Move-r-measure/README.md

 - [sux](https://github.com/vigna/sux)

 ## CLI Build Instructions
 This implementation has been tested on Ubuntu 22.04 with GCC 11.4.0, libtbb-dev, libomp-dev, python3-psutil and libz-dev installed.
-[Big-BWT](https://gitlab.com/manzai/Big-BWT) has to be built and installed manually.
+[Big-BWT](https://gitlab.com/manzai/Big-BWT) and [SDSL](https://github.com/simongog/sdsl-lite) have to be built and installed manually.
 ```shell
 clone https://github.com/LukasNalbach/Move-r.git
 mkdir build